Stepping out of school into the broader community, a group of middle school leaders discovered satisfying reward in service to others.

 “I think it’s cool,” said eighth-grader Daniel Goldberg.
 “It’s a good opportunity to help the community and it’s fun.
 There is a lot of work to do.”

-The thrift store, he said, can always use volunteers, including those willing to sort clothes and help to price donated goods.
+The thrift store, he said, can always use volunteers, including those willing to sort clothes and price donated goods.